gvwilson/thirdbit/src/fiction/iffy/index.md

 if you got some other way for us to go?"

-Moments later they were on their bikes skidding down the ridge as the hovercraft raced toward Rothera.
+Moments later they were on their bikes skidding down the ridge as the hovercraft changed course for Bharati.
 The cold air stung Iffy's cheeks, and if the bumps and potholes on the climb up the ridge had been frightening, going over them downhill at three times the speed was terrifying.